 Moreover, your breeder should be able to provide a minimum of a two-year health warranty (reimbursement guarantee) for your new pup.
 You won’t be able to detect genetic diseases until after a few years of age.
 Make sure that you carefully read your contract with the breeder and feel comfortable with all the conditions.

 You may prefer to go with someone who does not line breed.
 Line breeding is when closely related dogs are mated together to get closer to a specific genetic make-up, qualities, or conformation.
 In other words, line breeding is a form of inbreeding.

-While doodles aren’t an AKC acknowledged breed, both the Golden Retriever and Poodle are.
-You may prefer to go with a breeder who has carefully selected both parents and the line should begin with dogs that were bred within the standard.
+While Doodles aren’t an AKC acknowledged breed, both the Golden Retriever and Poodle are.
+You may prefer to go with a breeder who has carefully selected both parents and the line should begin with dogs that are AKC registered, or were at least bred to the standard.

 Overbreeding the Females

 We need to be mindful of the well-being of the parents, especially the mama.
 Avoid breeders who overbreed their females.
-Look for someone who who retires a girl after a certain amount of litters, no matter what.
+Look for someone who does not have a girl produce too many litters in a year, and retires a girl after a certain amount of litters, no matter what.